reimagined/resolve/docs/tutorial.md

 ### Support Optimistic UI Updates

-With the optimistic UI updating approach, a component applies model changes to the client Redux state before sending them to the server using an aggregate command.
+With the optimistic UI updating approach, a component applies model changes to the client Redux state before it sends the changes to the server using an aggregate command.
 Follow the steps below to provide such functionality.

-First, define Redux actions that will perform updates:
+First, define Redux actions that performs updates:

 **client/actions/optimistic_actions.js:**